A ceiling mounted pull up bar is a perfect addition to a home gym. Here is a detailed tutorial to make your own.

 The cost of the project including the pipe, wood and hardware was app. $40.
 The pipe is located in the plumbing aisle.
 We found that purchasing a long 10 ft black pipe was cheaper than buying shorter individual sizes.
 We did have pipe leftover we can use for future projects.
 This is the exact piping we purchased. *Before you get started make sure you are using Safety Gear.
 I recommend safety goggles and ear protection for the power tools and the ever so sexy P100 respirator mask for applying stain and spray paint.

 TOOLS FOR DIY PULL UP BAR

 - Impact driver – I use this driver

 - Hex bit sockets

 - 1 – 2 x 6 x 8

 - 3/4 inch x 10 ft black pipe (I found this in the plumbing aisle of The Home Depot)

 - Stain – I used Minwax Dark Walnut and Rust-oleum Sunbleached

-- 8 – 1/4 x 4 inch hex head screws for the ceiling
+- 8 – 1/4 x 4 inch hex drive washer head lag screws for the ceiling

 CUTS FOR DIY PULL UP BAR